beepboopblap/password-strength-checker/README.md

 - And symbols

 # Usage
-1. Install python:https://realpython.com/installing-python/ (link to guide)
+1. Install Python: https://realpython.com/installing-python/ (link to guide)

 2. Install ```stdiomask``` for the asterisk effect